kojodoc/kojodoc.github.io/reference/scala.md

 <a name="data-option">
 **1.7.4 Option**

-A option is used where a value may or may not be present.
+An option is used where a value may or may not be present.
 For example, given a sequence of numbers, you might want to do a search for the first number in the sequence that is greater than 100.
 Such a number may or may not be present in the sequence.
 Let's see this in action in code:

 ```scala
 val nums = Seq(90, 11, 21, 47)